Special Educational Needs and Inclusion Fund

 The funding can be used for special equipment such as sensory toys, adaptions, trainers or consultants and other resources.

-It can’t be used to pay someone’s salary, one-to-one support, children attending a reception class, or for any child who has got an active Education, Health and Care plan (EHCP).
+It cannot be given to children attending a Reception class, or for any child who has got an active Education, Health and Care plan (EHCP).

 You must get consent from the parent or carer to apply.